Lemoncode/react-hooks-by-example/12-set-state-func/Readme.md

   }, []);
 ```

-When we invoke it this way, the _setState_ hook makes sure to bring us the last value.
+When we invoke it this way, the _setState_ hook ensure that the latest available value is being served.

 # About Basefactor + Lemoncode